 Remember that the intent of this program regarding substance abuse is not punitive; it is preventive.
-It is designed to ensure that you remain drug-free and, in so doing, continue as a student athlete in your chosen sport at Grant Public Schools, continuing to benefit in the mental, social and physical health associated with the participation in organized athletics.
-We, as coaches, educators and administrators, recognize all the positive aspects of participation in athletics.
-But these benefits can truly only be realized in a drugfree environment.
-The many benefits of athletic participation would soon be diminished if we accepted the inclusion of drugs, alcohol and tobacco into our athletic programs.
+It is designed to ensure that you remain drug-free and, in so doing, continue as a student athlete in your chosen sport at Orchard View Public Schools, continuing to benefit in the mental, social and physical health associated with the participation in organized athletics.
+We, as coaches, educators and administrators, recognize all the positive aspects of participation in athletic participation would soon be diminished if we accepted the inclusion of drugs, alcohol and tobacco into our athletic programs.
 We cannot permit the use of these substances by a small minority of athletes to lessen the values of our athletic programs for the majority of athletes who are remaining drug-free and enjoying the full benefits of their participation.